Illinois Casino Revenue Jumps 21% In October On Wave Of New Openings

 Property Performance Across the State

-The highest-grossing casino in the state was again Rivers Casino in Des Plaines, with $43.2m in revenue for the month of October, an increase of 2.5% over the same month last year.
+The highest-grossing casino in the state was again the Rivers Casino in Des Plaines, with $43.2 million in revenue for the month of October, an increase of 2.5% over the same month last year.

-The second-highest revenue-generating venue for the month was Wind Creek Chicago Southland, which opened in November 2024, with $17.3m.
+The second-highest revenue-generating venue for the month was Wind Creek Chicago Southland, which opened in November 2024, with $17.3 million in revenue.

-Wind Creek, which is owned by the Poarch Band of Creek Indians, offers an 81,000 square foot gaming floor with 1,400 slots and 56 tables as well as the largest and most modern sportsbook in the state of Illinois.
+Wind Creek, which the Poarch Band of Creek Indians owns, offers an 81,000 square foot gaming floor with 1,400 slots and 56 tables, as well as the largest and most modern sportsbook in the state of Illinois.

 Looking For An Online Casino?
 Check Out Our Latest Reviews!

 However, some locations saw losses.
-DraftKings at Casino Queen had an 8.8% decrease in revenue, dropping to $6.5m, down from $7.2m the year prior.
+DraftKings at Casino Queen experienced an 8.8% decrease in revenue, dropping to $6.5 million, down from $7.2 million the previous year.

-Harrah's Joliet was another location that had a drop, going from $9.4m to $8.8m - a rare drop in an otherwise good month.
+Harrah's Joliet was another location that experienced a decline, dropping from $9.4 million to $8.8 million, a rare occurrence in an otherwise strong month.

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?

-Analysts are attributing the strong numbers in revenue to the opening of new facilities and modernization of state gaming in Illinois.
+Analysts attribute the substantial revenue numbers to the opening of new facilities and the modernization of state gaming in Illinois.

 Alongside Hollywood Joliet and Wind Creek, Accel Entertainment's Fairmount Park Racetrack opened 300 new gaming positions this year, adding to the gaming footprint within the state.

-Collectively, the openings have helped cement Illinois as a top Midwestern market which has already established itself with gross gaming revenue surpassing both Michigan and Missouri.
+Collectively, the openings have helped cement Illinois as a top Midwestern market, which has already established itself, with gross gaming revenue surpassing that of both Michigan and Missouri.

 Regulatory Focus And Future Outlook